creationix/js-git/specs/min-stream.md

 ## General Behavior

 In a min-stream chain, errors can happen at any point and at any time.
-There is s method to how well-behaved modules should propagate errors.
+There is a method to how well-behaved modules should propagate errors.
 Here are some use cases.

 ### Friendly Infinite Stream